neomjs/neo/resources/data/deck/learnneo/pages/benefits/Multi-Threading.md

 In the future, we might create an own OffscreenCanvas charting library for Neo.mjs.

+### Task Worker

+In case you have specific expensive tasks, which don't really fit well into the other actors, you can  optionally move them into the Task-Worker.

+E.g. calculating Fibonacci numbers would be a good fitting example.

 ### Service Worker

 By design, <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API">Service-Workers</a>
-are responsible for caching assets (images, css, JS-bundles)
+are responsible for caching assets (Images, CSS, JS-bundles)

 > Service workers essentially act as proxy servers that sit between web applications, the browser,
 > and the network (when available).
 They are intended, among other things, to enable the creation of